-Understanding the huge range of benefits for mind, body and spirit that can be unlocked through exercising is a great way to motivate you to take that first step and do that first session, whether it be running or yoga, which is why we have written these articles to help you better understand the connections between exercise and a healthy body and mind
+Understanding the huge range of benefits for mind, body and spirit that can be unlocked through exercising is a great way to motivate you to take that first step and do that first session, whether you are planning skiing in Italy, running in your local village, using exercise bikes at the gym or doing yoga at home.
+I have written this article to help you better understand the connections between exercise and a healthy body and mind.

 The benefits of exercise for your body and mind